ghialazaro/Cybersecurity-Bootcamp-PROJECT1/README.md

 6. Select any container from the available list.
 Start using the container by typing the command:  sudo docker start [container_name]
 7. Get a shell in your container using docker attach [container_name]

+### Set up Ansible connections to VMs
+To set up Ansible connections to VMs in the Virtual Network:
-8. Run ssh-keygen to create an SSH key as shown below.
+1. Run ssh-keygen to create an SSH key as shown below.

 ![image](https://user-images.githubusercontent.com/84385348/119247532-a53f2200-bbcd-11eb-8264-f66e91f8da4a.png)

-9. Run cat .ssh/id_rsa.pub to display your public key.
+2. Run cat .ssh/id_rsa.pub to display your public key.

 ![image](https://user-images.githubusercontent.com/84385348/119247547-be47d300-bbcd-11eb-99d5-e0219bb7b96d.png)

-10. Copy the public key.
+3. Copy the public key.
 Go to one of the VM's details page and select Reset password.
 Paste the public key in the SSH public key field, as shown below:

 ![image](https://user-images.githubusercontent.com/84385348/119247555-d3246680-bbcd-11eb-9e9a-e63a47fdca83.png)

-11. To make Ansible run the playbook on the web servers, update the /etc/ansible/hosts file.
+4. Update the /etc/ansible/hosts file.
   - Run nano /etc/ansible/hosts
   - Search for [webservers]
   - Uncomment the [webserservers] header line.